-BruinLife’s photographers shoot thousands of high-quality photos throughout the year to add to the visual appeal of the website and yearbook.
+BruinLife’s photographers shoot thousands of high-quality photos throughout the year to add to the visual appeal of the website, magazine and yearbook.
 Their work entails aspects of both photojournalism and stock photography.
 Together, the staff contributes heavily to the all-color book’s attractive illustrative design and to the dozen stories published on a regular basis online.

 The BruinLife Photography staff is involved in shooting various topics for articles to be published both online and in the yearbook, but also various photo projects for various other magazines.